 Israel today (July 31) endorsed the Untied States Middle East peace plan, already accepted by Egypt and Jordan, giving a chance to U.

-Israel today (July 31) endorsed the Untied States Middle East peace plan, already accepted by Egypt and Jordan, giving a chance to U.S. Secretary of State William Rogers' appeal "to stop shotting and start talking."
+Background: Israel today (July 31) endorsed the Untied States Middle East peace plan, already accepted by Egypt and Jordan, giving a chance to U.S. Secretary of State William Rogers' appeal "to stop shotting and start talking."